kirillbobyrev/kirillbobyrev.com/content/about.md

 [Clang-Tidy](https://clang.llvm.org/extra/clang-tidy/index.html).
 It was super fun, and I learned a lot about how Clang and compilers work behind the scenes.

-I enjoyed my time at Google and another internship at the same team in :de:
-Munich.
+My second internship was also in Google Munich.
 This time I have worked on [clangd](https://clangd.llvm.org/), Clang-based language server for C++.
 During the summer, I have built the code completion search engine which resulted in up to **100x** performance improvement!
 I carefully documented project's [design](https://docs.google.com/document/d/1C-A6PGT6TynyaX4PXyExNMiGmJ2jL1UwV91Kyx11gOI/) and [presented the results](https://www.youtube.com/watch?v=VhxrFor3VyQ) at the LLVM Developers Meeting.